wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-contracts.md

 ## Build Cross-Chain Messaging Contracts

-In this section, we’ll deploy two smart contracts: one to send a message from Avalanche Fuji and another to receive it on Celo Alfajores.
+In this section, we'll deploy two smart contracts: one to send a message from Avalanche Fuji and another to receive it on Celo Alfajores.
 The contracts interact with the Wormhole relayer to transmit messages across chains.

 At a high level, our contracts will:

 1. Send a message from Avalanche to Celo using the Wormhole relayer
 2. Receive and process the message on Celo, logging the content of the message

-Before diving into the deployment steps, let’s first break down key parts of the contracts.
+Before diving into the deployment steps, let's first break down key parts of the contracts.

 ### Sender Contract: MessageSender